blueskypie/wfr/cran-comments.md

 ## Test environments
+- win-builder (devel and release)
 - local Windows 10 install, R 3.5.1
 - CentOS Linux 7, R 3.6.0
+- ubuntu 12.04 (on travis-ci), R 3.1.2

 ## R CMD check results
-There were no ERRORs, 1 WARNINGs, and 2 NOTEs.
+There were no ERRORs or WARNINGs, but 2 NOTEs.

 One NOTE is due to new submission.
-The other WARNING and NOTE are same.
-See below:

-> checking whether package ‘wfr’ can be installed ...
-WARNING See below...
+Below is the other NOTE:

 > checking R code for possible problems ...
 NOTE
   Found the following calls to attach():